12 New York City Unique Experiences

 More about: 12 New York City Unique Experiences

-New York has a ton of unique experiences to discover the lesser-known side of the city during your trip.
-So much so that for many, it's the best city to visit.
-It embraces you when you arrive and makes you feel like a true New Yorker.
+New York offers a wealth of unique experiences that let you discover the city’s lesser-known side during your trip.
+In fact, for many, it’s the best city to visit—one that welcomes you with open arms when you arrive and makes you feel like a true New Yorker.

-Let me tell you about the best plans to ensure you have unforgettable memories of your stay in the Big Apple.
+I’ll share the best things to do so you’ll have unforgettable memories of your stay in the Big Apple.

-1. Take a stroll through the New York sky
+1. Take a ride through the New York sky

-Can you imagine flying through the sky in a helicopter at over 200 kilometers per hour?
-If you're afraid of heights, this plan may not be on your vacation agenda, but seeing the immensity of this city from a bird's eye view is one of the experiences you should have at least once in your life.
+Can you imagine soaring through the sky in a helicopter at over 200 kilometers per hour?
+If you’re afraid of heights, this might not be at the top of your vacation list, but seeing the vastness of this city from a bird’s-eye view is an experience you should have at least once in your life.

-• Why should you take a helicopter tour of New York?
-We all know that the city skyline is a spectacle in itself that can be discovered in different ways, but doing so aboard a helicopter takes the experience to another level.
-It's a unique moment where the beautiful views of New York are complemented by the adrenaline rush of traveling at such altitude and speed.
-You'll feel your skin tingle and be overcome with excitement!
+• Why should you take a helicopter tour of New York?: We all know that the city’s skyline is a spectacle in itself that can be explored in many ways, but doing so aboard a helicopter takes the experience to a whole new level.
+It’s a unique moment where the breathtaking views of New York are combined with the adrenaline rush of traveling at such high altitudes and speeds.
+You’ll feel goosebumps and be overcome with excitement!

-• What are helicopter flights like?
-The flights are short, and most tours last approximately 15 minutes.
-All routes follow the Hudson River and some follow the East River, offering you great panoramic views of New York, but in no case will the aircraft fly over the skyscrapers.
+• What are the helicopter flights like?: The flights are short, and most tours last about 15 minutes.
+All routes follow the Hudson River and some follow the East River, offering you stunning panoramic views of New York, but the helicopter will never fly directly over the skyscrapers.

-• What is the best helicopter tour?
-If you ask me what is the best time to take a helicopter tour in New York, I think it depends on the views you want to see during the flight.
-For example, if you want to see the city stretching out to the horizon and observe the buildings of the Big Apple in all their splendor, I recommend trying to get a time close to noon.
-However, if you want to see the Big Apple at sunset and witness the first lights of the night come on, then choose a time at the end of the day.
+• What’s the best helicopter tour?: If you ask me what the best time is for a helicopter tour in New York, I think it depends on the views you want to see during the flight.
+For example, if you want to see the city stretch out to the horizon and observe the Big Apple’s buildings in all their splendor, I recommend booking a tour around noon.
+On the other hand, if you want to see the Big Apple at sunset and watch the first lights of the night come on, then choose a tour at the end of the day.

-This is a highly recommended experience that you should definitely try during your trip to New York.
-If you want to know more about helicopter flights over Manhattan, check out the article helicopter ride over New York, where you'll find all the details you need to enjoy this unique activity on your trip.
+This is an absolutely must-do experience during your trip to New York, without a doubt.
+If you want to learn more about helicopter flights over Manhattan, check out the article “Helicopter Tour of New York,” where you’ll find all the details you need to enjoy this unique activity on your trip.

 Book your helicopter flight over New York

-2. Get excited about the NBA, the best league in the world!
+2. Get pumped up for the NBA, the best league in the world!

 Madison Square Garden| ©Hellotickets